DJTheron/browser-testing-tools/README.md

 A simple HTML that plays a sound when it opens.
 ## autoplay-block-test.html
 A copy of autoplay-block-test.html but it waits to simulate user input and therefore on older browsers bypasses autoplay restrictions.

+## run-all-tests.sh
+*WIP*
+when completed all you need to do is run it and it will run all the programs and give you feedback on the test results.